-How to make your date with a transgender woman a success
+How to make dating a transgender woman a success

-If you are looking for the best dating experience with someone who is trans, you really need to focus on treating them first and foremost as a real person.
+If you are looking for the best experience dating a transgender woman, you really need to focus on treating them first and foremost as a real person.
 Respect their boundaries and preferences, and make an effort to show them a nice time.

 Depending on the dating site you use, or however you meet her, make sure she understands why you are interested in her.
 Focus on her as a person rather than something base or degrading.

-Really, if you want your date to be successful, treat them as a person you’re actually interested in being with.
+Really, if you want dating a transgender woman to be successful, treat them as a person you’re actually interested in being with.
 That alone will go a long way for you.

-Assuming your first date with a trans man or woman goes well, you might be asking yourself when to text and, if you thought it went really well, when you can be intimate.
-Of course, you don’t want to rush anything with your date, but you don’t want to come off uninterested.
+Assuming your first time dating a transgender woman goes well, you might be asking yourself when to text and, if you thought it went really well, when you can be intimate.
+Of course, you don’t want to rush anything with your date, but you don’t want to come off as uninterested.

 Intimacy is a different matter though, and the old rule of thumb was at least three dates.
-However, this is something that truly depends on your comfort and hers, so be open about your interest and start a conversation about how and when you two could enjoy sex.
+However, this is something that truly depends on your comfort and hers.
+Be open about your interest and start a conversation about how and when you two could enjoy sex.

-Respect her decision if she wants to wait, or isn’t quite there yet with you.
+Respect her decision if she wants to wait.
 If you two are really a compatible match, it will happen in due time.

-Nevertheless, we’ve answered some of the most frequently asked questions about dating someone who is trans for the first time to help you get started.
+We have answered some of the most frequently asked questions about dating a transgender woman for the first time for you here:

-Am I gay if I decide to date a trans woman?
+Am I gay if I decide to try dating a transgender woman?

 If you do feel as if you are gay for being with a trans woman, then there’s nothing wrong with that either.
 Embrace who you are, whatever makes you most comfortable.